Memories¶

 some_result = array[index2+3]

-In the previous example, the compiler infers that the bundle at most has 127 entries.
+In the previous example, the compiler infers that the tuple at most has 127 entries.

 There are several constructs to declare arrays or async memories:

-Pyrope allows slicing of bundles and hence arrays.
+Pyrope allows slicing of tuples and hence arrays.

 x1 = array[first..<last] // from first to last, last not included